Facts about Women’s Nutrition and Health

-For years, research on women’s health and women’s nutrition was based on the findings done on men.
-Even though, men’s bodies are much different than women’s.
+For years, research on women’s health and women’s nutrition was based on the findings found on men.
+Even though, men’s bodies are much different than women.
 It wasn’t until the mid-1980’s with an act of Congress created the Women’s Health Initiative which was designed as the first major clinical trial to study women.

-I am honored to have worked with this study for almost an entire decade of my nutrition career!
+Therefore, I have been honored to have worked with this study for almost an entire decade of my nutrition career!
 My role was as a dietitian working with the Women’s Health dietary portion of the study.